decentralized-identity/ion/docker/README.md

 - You must use `docker buildx` instead of `docker build`, this should come installed with Docker Desktop.

 - Default build driver does not support building multi-platform images.
-You will have create a separate `BuildKit` build driver instance by running:
+You will have to create a separate `BuildKit` build driver instance by running:

   `docker buildx create --name <custom_name> --use`
   - `--name` - if not specified a name will be generated for you